vhhs42/Arcane-Reborn-Fishing-Macro/README.md

 # Arcane-Reborn-Fishing-Macro

-To use: download the executable and follow the instructions found there or refer to the YouTube video ().
+Simple open source command line interface that macros fishing in Arcane Reborn.

+Either download the executable and run without any extra steps (may give malware warning) or download the source code to make improvements and changes at your discretion (you will need to compile it yourself).